felixhaeberle/inlang-plugin-yaml/README.md

-# inlang plugin-template
+# inlang-plugin-yaml

-This is a template for creating a new plugin for inlang [[documentation](https://inlang.com/documentation/plugins)].
+This is a yaml plugin for using translations resources in the yaml format with [inlang](https://inlang.com/documentation/plugins)].

 ## Usage